-Docker Enterprise Edition (EE) enables deploying your workloads for high availability (HA) onto the orchestrator of your choice.
-Docker EE system components can run on multiple manager nodes in the cluster, and if one manager node fails, another takes its place automatically, without impact to the cluster.
+Docker Enterprise enables deploying your workloads for high availability (HA) onto the orchestrator of your choice.
+Docker Enterprise system components can run on multiple manager nodes in the cluster, and if one manager node fails, another takes its place automatically, without impact to the cluster.

 Choose your orchestrator

-Docker EE provides access to the full API sets of three popular orchestrators:
+Docker Enterprise provides access to the full API sets of three popular orchestrators: